 Urinary stone disease (USD) remains a clinical challenge.
-Indeed, about 1 in 11 individuals in the United States are affected by kidney stones in their lifetime;1 with a prevalence similar to that of diabetes, USD represents one of the most expensive urologic conditions, with health care charges exceeding \$10 billion annually.2 Unfortunately, its incidence has increased among young patients, particularly women and blacks in the past years.^{3, 4} Treatment of children with urinary stones has always been a challenge for urologists.5 The current treatment for pediatric patients with urinary calculi is based on adult procedures, including extracorporeal shock wave lithotripsy (ESWL), percutaneous nephrolithotomy (PCNL), ureteroscopy lithotripsy (URL), and laparoscopic ureterolithotomy.6-9 Due to their particular physiological characteristics, surgical intervention method for pediatric nephrolithiasis should be approached differently compared to adults.
+Indeed, about one in 11 individuals in the U.S. are affected by kidney stones in their lifetime;1 with a prevalence similar to that of diabetes, USD represents one of the most expensive urological conditions, with healthcare charges exceeding \$10 billion annually.2 Unfortunately, its incidence has increased among young patients, particularly women and black patients in the past few years.^{3,4} Treatment of children with urinary stones has always been a challenge for urologists.5 The current treatment for pediatric patients with urinary calculi is based on adult procedures, including extracorporeal shockwave lithotripsy (ESWL), percutaneous nephrolithotomy (PCNL), ureteroscopy lithotripsy (URL), and laparoscopic ureterolithotomy.6-9 Due to their particular physiological characteristics, surgical intervention methods for pediatric nephrolithiasis should be approached differently compared to adults.

-Flexible ureteroscopy (FURS) has been applied in recent years to the treatment of urinary stones, which presents overt advantages over other techniques, including improved resolution and increased optical field, high stone-free rate, reduced risk of bleeding, limited surgical injury, good repeatability, and speedy recovery; in addition, further miniaturization is possible.10-12 In children and infants, who have a relatively high stone recurrence rate, 13 flexible ureteroscopy could be performed repeatedly.
-FURS and holmium laser lithotripsy in treating infants and children has been previously assessed.14-16 However, most reports were limited in sample size.
+Flexible ureteroscopy (FURS) has been applied in recent years to the treatment of urinary stones.
+FURS presents overt advantages over other techniques, including improved resolution and increased optical field, high stone-free rate, reduced risk of bleeding, limited surgical injury, good repeatability, and speedy recovery; in addition, further miniaturization is possible.10-12 In children and infants, who have a relatively high stone recurrence rate,13 FURS could be performed repeatedly.
+FURS and holmium laser lithotripsy in treating infants and children has been previously assessed in the literature;14-16 however, most reports were limited in sample size.